Codigo-io/docs/docs/código-interface-description-language/blockchain-extensions/solana/data-types.md

 because the inner type of option is a string.
 Thus, rs:option&lt;string&gt; capacity is defined similarly to string;
 check [Solana Extension - Data Types - string](#string) to learn more.

-### rs:c_option&lt;string&gt;
+### rs:c_option&lt;t&gt;

 This extended type is intended to support only the Solana Program Library.
 No custom de/serialization is generated for this type; the de/serialization depends on the spl_token crate.

 ### rs:vec&lt;t&gt;